 - Integrate insight about their own calling with their ability to influence the health care delivery system in order to promote social justice, equity, and ethical policies within all healthcare, by (a) articulating the rich tradition of literature and practice in Christian vocation; (b) reflecting upon the concept of vocation in their own leadership development; and (c) applying new understanding of vocation in their organizational contexts.

-- Application for admission with a nonrefundable processing fee
+- Application and processing fee

-- Minimum graduate nursing cumulative GPA of 3.0 on a 4.0 scale
+- Minimum graduate cumulative GPA of 3.0

-ssional CV or resume
+- Professional CV or resume